osiweb/unified_retro_keyboard/firmware/asdf/README.md

 * ASCII output - supported via output_value function.

-* Indicator LEDs and other direct logic-level hardware controls: supported via per-key activate/deactivate functions, and also via hooks to standard key functions.
+* Virtual Output layer: Indicator LEDs and other direct logic-level hardware controls: supported via a virtual output layer.
+The keymaps (and certain functions such as shiftlock and capslock) may bind virtual outputs.
+The keymaps may then specify how the virtual outputs map to the available physical resources.
+This allows one keymap to place the capslock LED in one position, and another keymap may place the capslock LED elswhere.
+This simplifies support of multiple keyboards and keymaps.

 Compiling and configuration
 --